haydlite/r-kpop-discussion/README.md

 - "YouTube science channel video presenters and comments: female friendly or vestiges of sexism?"
 (Thelwall and Mas-Bleda, 2018)
 - "Shirtless and dangerous: Quantifying linguistic signals of gender bias in an online fiction writing community."
 (Fast, Vachovsky, and Bernstein, 2016)
 - "Using language models to quantify gender bias in sports journalism" (Fu, Danescu-Niculescu-Mizil, Lee, 2016)

+> :bulb: Look at /r/science instead and how it discusses race/gender?